-ISO 14644 Part 1 has been revised as a Draft International Standard (DIS): ISO/DIS 14644-1, Cleanrooms and controlled environments, Part 1: Classification of air cleanliness by particle concentration.
+ISO 14644 Part 1 has been revised as a new, second-edition Draft International Standard (DIS): ISO/DIS 14644-1.2 (2014), Cleanrooms and controlled environments, Part 1: Classification of air cleanliness by particle concentration.

 comment by November 18, 2014, for approval for submission as an International Standard.
 This page describes the current 1999

 Standard, the 2014 DIS, either of which may be used as trade reference per agreement between customers and suppliers and are available from IEST.
 Purchase the document.

 ISO 14644-1, Classification of air cleanliness